billp/VPCCMCrypt/README.md

                 }];
 ```

-#Thanks
+# Contributors
-to Thanos Chatziathanasiou (tchatzi@arx.net) for his implementation in Perl
+Special thanks to Thanos Chatziathanasiou (tchatzi@arx.net) for his implementation in Perl